ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "The flavor is also much stronger and fuller than that of a conventional egg."
       },
       "s_p6vbd": {
-        "meaning": "When the Icelandic Chicken is at it's maximum egg-laying capacity, it lays one egg a day."
+        "meaning": "When the Icelandic chicken is at peak egg production, it lays one egg a day."
       },
       "s_67ztu": {
         "meaning": "eleven months of the year."